sheqi/qishe.github.io/index.md

 ---

 **News**
+[2020-03-04] We have 3 paper accepted into **CVPR 2021**, congradulations for our collaborators.
+Codes will be released soon.

 [2020-12-14] Our workshop proposal "Continual Learnig in Computer Vision" has been accepted by **CVPR 2021**, which is selected out of 109 proposals.